 There are still limitations.
 I thought at first I could pull off three posts per week, but I soon learned that quality demands rewrites and more rewrites.
 The plan going forward is to stick with two posts per week, on Tuesdays and Fridays.
 It’ll give all of you fine readers plenty of time to post comments and share with friends.

-I consider J. Money a sort of Godfather.
-He has been super supportive of noob bloggers including me, even though I badmouth his affinity for Net Worth and choice of vehicles… Love you, man!
+I consider J. Money is a sort of Godfather.
+He has been super supportive of noob bloggers including me, even though I ribbed him over his affinity for Net Worth.

-Now that I’m within striking distance of early retirement, I expect a number of posts will delve into the tactical nature of planning for the future.
-Making sure health insurance is accessible, that our cash flow is teed up nicely, and our kid’s college funds are off to a healthy start.
+Now that I’m within striking distance of early retirement, I expect several posts will delve into the tactical nature of planning for the future.
+Make sure health insurance is accessible, that our cash flow is set up nicely, and that our kids’ college funds are off to a healthy start.
 There’s a lot to prepare for.

 I’m considering a travel series as well.
 We’ve been to our share of overseas and continental destinations.
 Lots of financial fails and wins to share, along with solid amateur photography.

-Finally finally, THANK YOU.
+Finally, finally, THANK YOU.
 I appreciate your taking the time to stop by and be a part of the journey.
-We’ve got a long ways to go!
+We’ve got a long way to go!

 PS.
 A special “thanks” also to a couple of established personal finance bloggers who put this blog in their blogrolls, which helped generate new traffic: Millennial Boss and Physician on Fire.
 Gracias, friends!

 Sign up to have new posts and special updates sent directly to your inbox.